For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 The following is a compilation of the most frequent comments from verified purchasers at Amazon.

-A hefty majority of the customers who have purchased the Tramontina Prima frying pan rank it very high for quality construction, even heat distribution, and top notch cooking properties.
+A hefty majority of customers who have purchased the Tramontina Prima frying pan rank it very high for quality construction, even heat distribution, and top notch cooking properties.

 It’s well-constructed and performs admirably on all stovetops, including induction.